Thursday, June 26, 2025

 I left late, and drove mostly in a clear patch with storm clouds all around, perhaps one of the best ways to travel wide-open agricultural spaces: the sky was spectacular, anvil-shaped thunderheads lit from below, cream-colored against deep blue, ragged purple scarves flowing across turquoise; distant lighting flashing from slate-colored clouds or illuminating them from within, and as sunset approached, a thin spot in the storm allowed a pinkish-orange streak across the western sky.
 It was stunning.

 It was also distracting.
 The sun set while I was still on the road and my poor night vision combined with intermittent oncoming traffic meant 65 mph was about as fast as I could go without feeling like I was overrunning my headlights.
-I still had fifteen miles or more to go.
+I still had fifteen miles or more to travel.
 A mile away from an exit to a state highway, my phone told me to take it, and reminded me again as I got closer.
 "EXIT NOW!"
 So I did.
 Clever phone, it knows all the shortcuts, right?

 The highway angled off and downhill, in what felt like the right direction.
 The city I was headed for is along a large river, with hills and bluffs to the east.
-With plenty of curves and a 45 mph limit, the two-lane highway led me though the dark, past a few small businesses, though intersections with a house or store, and up the river valley.
+With plenty of curves and a 45 mph limit, the two-lane highway led me through the dark, past a few small businesses, through intersections with a house or store, and up the river valley.
 I sensed more than felt an increasing bulk off to my right, and as I rounded a long curve, bright streetlights illuminated what looked like a castle wall with a pair of gates on that side of the highway: the huge entrance and exit of an underground quarry!

 Various industrial areas got thicker on either side and I started to worry.
 I was well behind schedule, and this didn't look like hotel territory!
 Factories and refineries gave way to warehouses, gas stations and corner stores; my phone directed me to turn among larger and newer buildings.
 A couple of blocks more put me in downtown, about the time restaurants were closing.
 "YOU HAVE REACHED YOUR DESTINATION," my phone announced.